RTEMS/rtems-docs/c_user/region_manager.rst

 first task on the wait queue is examined to determine if its segment request can now be satisfied.
 If so, it is given a segment and unblocked.
-This process is repeated until the first task’s segment request cannot be satisfied.
+This process is repeated until the first task's segment request cannot be satisfied.

 Obtaining the Size of a Segment
 -------------------------------